 - Ensuring all fees are reasonable in relation to services provided

-- Providing clear, comprehensive fee disclosures to participants
+- Providing comprehensive fee disclosures to participants

 - Documenting the decision-making process for fee-related choices